AI4Finance-Foundation/FinRL/docs/source/faq.rst

     - :raw-html:`<font color="#A52A2A">What new SOTA models will be incorporated on FinRL?  </font>`

 	*please check our development roadmap at our Github repo: https://github.com/AI4Finance-LLC/FinRL-Library*

+    - :raw-html:`<font color="#A52A2A">What's the main difference between FinRL and FinRL-Meta?  </font>`

+	*FinRL is the project of financial RL for education and demonstration purpose, while FinRL-Meta is aim for financial big data and metaverse for data driven financial RL.*

 .. _Section-4: